 My name is Rahim.
-I am from Afghanistan, in Kabul.
+I am from Kabul, Afghanistan.
 I have an MA in international relations and diplomacy from Kabul University.
 I worked with the US Army as an interpreter.
 When the American troops left Afghanistan, the lives of all the interpreters were in danger.
 We were very well known, and many times we were threatened by the Taliban.
 That’s why I decided to leave Afghanistan.

 I came only with my wife and daughter.
 We hired smugglers to take us through Iran and Turkey, and then across the sea to Greece.
 The smugglers who took us to the boat, they were not human at all.
 They don’t value the lives of the refugees.
 They simply make a lot of money and put us at great risk.
 We all knew that if we got on this boat, we could die.
 But we didn’t have any other option so we paid for our death.
 You cannot imagine how dangerous it was in that boat!
 All this way I kept praying for my family.
 And I imagined what I would do if the boat collapsed.
 How many people could I save?
 I probably couldn’t even save my own daughter, my own wife.
 It was very difficult.
 But fortunately, like a miracle, we were rescued while crossing that sea, and we came to Greece.